UVic offers counselling after bus crash that killed 2 students

 Published Monday, September 16, 2019 9:19AM PDT

-University students in Victoria will be offered counselling and other supports as they return to school three days after a deadly crash.
+McCormack said she's also struggling to deal with the mental impact of what she saw and heard.
+She knew both of the students who died.

-Two University of Victoria students were killed in the crash Friday on a remote logging road between Port Alberni and Bamfield, B.C.
+She has started a Facebook group so those impacted by the tragedy can keep in touch, and said a vigil is in the works.

-The coroner said Monday an 18-year-old woman from Winnipeg and an 18-year-old man from Iowa died at the scene.
+On Monday, the coroner said an 18-year-old woman from Winnipeg and an 18-year-old man from Iowa died at the scene.
 Their families have been notified.

-Officials have not publicly identified either victim, but friends suggest the man was John Geerdes, from Iowa City.
+Officials have not publicly identified either victim, but friends said the man was John Geerdes, from Iowa City.

 It appeared he also ran for class president.
 Video posted online shows Geerdes' campaign.